tytso/xfstests-bld/Documentation/gce-xfstests.md

 This image will be created as part of an image family called xfstests.
-By default, when you start a test using gce-xfstests, the most recently created image in the xfstests image faily will be used.
+By default, when you start a test using gce-xfstests, the most recently created image in the xfstests image family will be used.

-In order to use the xfstests image family created in your GCE project (instead of the xfstests-cloud project), add the following to your `/.config/gce-xfstests configuration file after the GCE_PROJECT variable is defined:
+In order to use the xfstests image family created in your GCE project (instead of the xfstests-cloud project), add the following to your `~/.config/gce-xfstests` configuration file after the GCE_PROJECT variable is defined:

         GCE_IMAGE_PROJECT="$GCE_PROJECT"